Tag

 When you’re obsessed with your customers, you deliver products that actually matter.

-And this makes sense - if your team stays focused on your customers, there’s a much better chance that they’ll build the right things at the right time for the right people.
+Your whole business, from leadership, to engineering, to HR and Marketing; all need to stay focussed on the people that your business is aiming to attract.
+When your development teams understand your customers and develop with them in mind, there’s a much better chance that they’ll build the right things at the right time for the right people.
 And this is critical to the success of your product and organisation.

 It’s also a great way to avoid building bloated products with unnecessary features.

-Without a solid understanding of your customers to inform your backlog, you could end up planning an entire increment that doesn’t deliver anything useful or move the product forward for users.
-And that’s a pretty costly risk, if you ask us.
+Without a solid understanding of your customers to inform your backlog, you could end up planning sprints, versions or even entire increments that don’t deliver anything useful or move the product forward for users.
+And that’s a pretty costly risk.

 Customer feedback is incredibly powerful because it can help you: